jorop/landscaping-docs/docs/settings.md

 ## Resample to First Tile

 Will import all imported DTM files (or Mapbox height data) to the resolution of the first imported DTM of the level enabling seamless worlds with no gaps.
 This might lead to up- or downsampling depending on the first imported DTM.

+## Smooth Edges

+When creating multiple Landscapes from DTM files (or Mapbox) in a level, this __should be disabled__ to have seamless connections on the edges of each Landscape.
+For a single Landscape this can be enabled savely.

 ## Connect Linestrings